pdxjohnny/pdxjohnny.github.io/content/posts/linux-kernel.md

 ## Debugging With GDB

-If you are lucky enough to be working on something thats in a VM you can get GDB working!
+If you are lucky enough to be working on something that's in a VM you can get GDB working!

-You need to run the kernel without KASLR (on the cmdline thats `nokaslr`).
+You need to run the kernel without KASLR (on the cmdline that's `nokaslr`).

 > If you don't disable KASLR gdb can't set breakpoints or display the source to you